justinlubin/cobbler/README.md

 the file `ARCHITECTURE.md` for how to dive in.
 You can also take a look at the file `GITHUB_README.md`, which contains a README more typical of open-source projects.

+Lastly, the structure of the `evaluation/` directory is detailed in `evaluation/README.md`.